thangacodes/GitHubActions/nodejs/readme.md

 # Example:
 node name.js

-Your good name is:David Moses
+Your good name is: David Moses